 Sometimes, a business sells directly to a consumer/customer.
 For example, an insurance company might sell life insurance policies to individual people.

 Other times, a business sells to another business.
-For example, a printing equipment manufacturer might sell printing equipment to printing companies.
+For example, a printing equipment manufacturer might sell printing equipment to printing companies, or an insurance company might sell business insurance policies to other businesses.

 B2B sales is a series of strategies used to secure sales from one business to another business.